-Finding gasoline: Apps can help you find open stations, good prices
+Here are some phone apps that can help you find gasoline at the best prices

 It’s perhaps the most-used app for finding the cheapest gasoline.
 GasBuddy uses crowdsourcing – users report the price data, which helps other users, building a community of price warriors.

 On launch, GasBuddy will tell you the average reported price for your area, the lowest reported price and the recent trend – handy for making comparisons.
 Stations are listed or plotted on a map; you can get directions and phone numbers and also rate the stations.
-Like many of these apps, GasBuddy also tells you how long ago the price was reported – and using your intuition, you can make an educated guess on how popular the station is, or whether it might have run out of fuel.
+Like many of these apps, GasBuddy also tells you how long ago the price was reported, so you can judge how useful the data are.
 Users earn points and are entered in a daily drawing for $100 in gasoline when they report a price.

 Gas Guru